 Snorkeling at Shark’s Cove (Pūpūkea Beach Park)

-Next, its time to head to one of the best snorkeling spots on the island—Shark’s cove!
+Next, head to one of the best snorkeling spots on the island—Shark’s Cove!
 Teeming with tropical fish (not sharks), this cove is almost fully surrounded by rock formations, which protect the shallow pools from the waves on most days.

 The size of the waves, time of day, and weather do play a part in how good the snorkeling will be.
 For the best snorkeling experience, head to Shark’s Cove in the morning on a day with milder waves.